The Major Forex Currency Pairs

 Interest Rate Differentials

-The most consistent long-term driver of currency prices is the interest rate differential between the two countries in the pair.
+One of the most important long-term drivers of exchange rates is the interest rate differential between two economies.
 When one central bank raises rates while the other holds or cuts, capital tends to flow toward the higher-yielding currency as investors seek better returns.
-This dynamic plays out over weeks and months as rate expectations shift based on economic data and central bank communications.
+This dynamic develops over weeks and months as rate expectations shift based on economic data and central bank communications.

-The Federal Reserve, European Central Bank, Bank of England, Bank of Japan, Reserve Bank of Australia, Swiss National Bank, Bank of Canada, and Reserve Bank of New Zealand all hold scheduled meetings that produce decisions and statements closely followed by forex traders.
-The period leading up to these meetings, as expectations build and then either confirm or surprise, is often when the most sustained directional moves in major pairs develop.
+The Federal Reserve, European Central Bank, Bank of England, Bank of Japan, Reserve Bank of Australia, Swiss National Bank, Bank of Canada, and Reserve Bank of New Zealand all hold scheduled meetings that produce decisions and statements closely monitored by forex traders.
+The period leading up to these meetings, as expectations build and then either confirm or surprise, is often when the most longer-term market trends in major pairs develop.

 Economic Data

-Scheduled economic releases are the most reliable source of short-term volatility in major pairs.
+Scheduled economic releases are among the most common causes of short-term volatility in the forex market.
 Non-farm payrolls from the US, CPI inflation data, GDP readings, retail sales figures, and manufacturing PMI surveys all have the potential to move major pairs significantly when the results deviate from expectations.

-The key word is deviation.
+The key factor is how much the actual result differs from market expectations.
 A strong jobs report that meets the consensus forecast often produces little movement because the expected result was already priced in.
-A jobs report that comes in significantly above or below expectations forces the market to reprice its interest rate expectations immediately, producing sharp moves.
+A jobs report that comes in significantly above or below expectations often causes traders to reassess expectations to reprice its interest rate expectations immediately, producing significant price movements.

 Geopolitical and Risk Sentiment

-Periods of global uncertainty tend to strengthen safe-haven currencies: the US dollar, Japanese yen, and Swiss franc.
-The mechanism is capital flow seeking lower-risk assets.
+During periods of heightened market uncertainty, investors often seek safe-haven currencies such as the US dollar, Japanese yen, and Swiss franc.
+This happens because investors often move capital into assets they consider safer during periods of uncertainty.
 When equity markets sell off sharply, when geopolitical tensions escalate, or when financial system stress appears, money moves into these currencies as protection.

-This means USD/JPY and USD/CHF often behave differently from EUR/USD and GBP/USD during risk events, since the dollar and yen can both be sought as havens simultaneously, creating competing pressures that produce more complex price action.
+This means USD/JPY and USD/CHF often behave differently from EUR/USD and GBP/USD during risk events, since the dollar and yen can both be viewed as safe-haven assets simultaneously, creating opposing market forces that produce more complex price action.

 Commodity Prices

-AUD/USD and USD/CAD have documented relationships with commodity prices.
-Australia is a major exporter of iron ore, gold, and coal.
+AUD/USD and USD/CAD have well-established relationships with commodity prices.
+Australia is one of the world’s largest exporters of iron ore and a significant exporter of coal and gold.
 When commodity prices rise, Australian export revenues increase and the Australian dollar typically strengthens, pushing AUD/USD higher.
-Canada is one of the world’s largest oil producers.
+Canada is among the world’s largest crude oil producers and exporters.
 Rising crude oil prices tend to support the Canadian dollar, which means USD/CAD falls when oil prices rise.

-These relationships are not mechanical, and they break down during periods when other forces dominate.
-But a trader who ignores commodity price trends when analyzing AUD/USD or USD/CAD is missing a consistently relevant factor.
+These relationships are important but not constant, as other economic and market factors can sometimes have a stronger influence on price movements.
+But a trader who ignores commodity price trends when analyzing AUD/USD or USD/CAD is missing an important consideration.

 Each Major Pair: Characteristics and Key Drivers